-The English In/Spectre manga is already up to Volume 10.
-The English Volume 11 is scheduled to release on February 25, 2020.
+The English In/Spectre manga is already up to Volume 11 as of February 25, 2020.

 I’ve been looking forward to watching the rest of the In/Spectre ever since viewing the premiere of Episode 1 at Anime Expo 2019.
 The lively characters were delightful and the cliffhanger at the ending was enough of a hook to draw me into this world.

 The anime has continued this great adaptation.
 Kuro, Kotoko, and Saki are all three-dimensional characters, rounded out in such a way that their actions and motivations are relatable.